About MoMA Studios

-Upcoming MoMA Studio
+Current MoMA Studio

 Conceived in collaboration with artist and organizer Caroline Woolard, MoMA Studio: Exchange Café is a social space and interactive environment in the mezzanine of MoMA's Education and Research building.
 Taking the form of a café, the studio encourages participants to explore alternative notions of value, exchange, and community through shared experiences and creative interactions.
 Tea, milk, and sugar—products that directly engage the political economy—are available by exchange.

 Visit the Exchange Café page for more information.

 Organized in conjunction with the exhibition Century of the Child: Growing by Design, 1900–2000 (July 27–November 5, 2012), MoMA Studio: Common Senses is a multisensory environment at the intersection of education, design, and art that aims to foster our evolving relationships with nature, technology, and our everyday surroundings through community interactions and creative play.
 A series of drop-in activities, workshops, and ongoing projects for audiences of all ages integrates components such as light, nature, food, textiles, games, and technology.
 Artists, designers, and educators including Fritz Haeg, J. Morgan Puett of Mildred's Lane and The Mildred Complex(ity), Karen Hewitt, Reggio Children, and others engage visitors in generative and sensory experiences, from harvesting an edible garden and hand-weaving rugs to creating light-based scapes and playing familiar and new games.

 Visit the Common Senses page for more information.